How 2024 F1 sprint races work: qualifying shootout, points and schedule

 F1 is holding six sprint races this season, as it did last year.
 The sprint season began with two new venues: China, which took place in April, and May’s Miami race.

-Interlagos and the Red Bull Ring remain on the calendar — these are the only two circuits to have hosted an F1 sprint race in every season since their inception in 2021.
-COTA and Losail return after positive reactions to their sprint race debuts in 2023.
+Interlagos and the Red Bull Ring remained on the calendar — these are the only two circuits to have hosted an F1 sprint race in every season since their inception in 2021.
+COTA and Losail returned after positive reactions to their sprint race debuts in 2023.

-According to F1, the updated calendar has been designed to feature circuits which provide the most overtaking opportunities and therefore provide more entertainment for the fans and more point-scoring chances for the drivers.
+According to F1, the updated calendar was designed to feature circuits which provide the most overtaking opportunities and therefore provide more entertainment for the fans and more point-scoring chances for the drivers.
+This year has seen some heated battles, but other sprint races have been more predictable.

 2024 F1 sprint race rules